osg-htc/school-2024/docs/logistics/travel-planning.md

     Or look into bus routes, especially from larger cities like Chicago.
     The buses are very comfortable, have wi-fi, and run frequently.

+-   If you fly, try to get flights to and from Madison (MSN) itself.
--   If you fly, we may ask you to consider flying to Milwaukee (1&frac12; hours away) or Chicago (2&frac12; hours away), then taking a direct bus to Madison.
+    In some cases, we may ask you to consider flying to Milwaukee (1&frac12; hours away) or Chicago (2&frac12; hours away), then taking a direct bus to Madison;
-    In some cases, this option saves a lot of money.
+    we do this only when the costs or itinerary options to Madison are terrible.

 -   If you fly, be flexible about departure times &mdash;
     early and late flights are often the least expensive.